 When we got back for lunch Valerie had made turkey curry with polenta and vegetables.
 We had a traditional second course of cheeses, and then a french pastry dessert.
 Then Valerie and I talked about our families.
 I have know Valerie since the first time I went to visit her in 1999.
 Even though we are very distant cousins (she is my Dad’s 4th cousin), I have visited her many times.
 I did not know how we were related before today, but Valerie wrote out for me her family tree, which I connected to mine.

 In addition, another distant cousin, who I had never met before, lives in Paris now, after growing up in Brazil.
 He asked to meet with us.
 Bruno is my 5th cousin, and in the branch that moved to Brazil while my branch moved to Louisiana.
 Bruno is an architect, and we were treated to a wonderful private architecture tour of the Marais neighborhood.
 Bruno showed us the oldest building in Paris, as well as an underground cellar, which has a tunnel connecting it to the river.
 He also took us to beautiful old mansions that now serve other functions – such as the Archives Nationales.
 Finally, we stopped for pastries at a Jewish patisserie.

 We had a simple dinner at Valerie’s house tonight, and are catching up on internet and making plans for Amsterdam!
+As always, there’s plenty of stuff left for the next time we come to enjoy Parisian culture.
 Our train is tomorrow at 12:25 pm, so we get to have a slow morning.
 I hope you are enjoying our non-boat related posts!